Westcliff-on-Sea

-Westcliff-on-Sea (often abbreviated to Westcliff) is an inner city area of the city of Southend-on-Sea, in the ceremonial county of Essex, England.
-It is on the north shore of the lower Thames Estuary, about 34 miles (55 km) east of London.
+Westcliff-on-Sea (previously known as Milton, often abbreviated to Westcliff, and in the past spelt as Westcliffe-on-Sea) is a suburb of the city of Southend-on-Sea, located within the ceremonial county of Essex, England.
+It is on the north shore of the lower Thames Estuary, about 37 miles (55 km) east of London.
+The Westcliff-on-Sea area is described by Southend-on-Sea City Council as having a border in the east with Milton Road, Hamlet Court Road and Gainsborough Drive; Prittlewell Chase to the North and Valkyrie Road/ London Road/ Southbourne Grove in the west.
+Traditionally Westcliff included Chalkwell.